 Getting around Romania might be a bit more challenging, but not necessarily difficult.
 We don’t have a lot of highways and travelling by car between major cities usually takes long hours due to high traffic on mostly one-lane roads (speed limit of 90-100 km/h).
 Almost all Romanian cities and even small villages have train stations but railway infrastructure is not the best and trains are sometimes unreliable, although they will get you to your destination reasonably cheap.
 For shorter distances (up to 200 km) consider a car or train, train or coach for medium (200-400 km) and internal flights for longer routes (Bucharest – Cluj or Timisoara).
 Visitors to Romania are well advised to have travel insurance before getting here.
 Have a look at our guide on getting around Romania.

-Romania has a temperate continental climate with all four seasons still present.
-Summers are hot with 33-38 C degrees, winters are cold -20-0 Celsius while spring and autumn are unpredictable as ever: cold in the mornings and evenings (8-16 C), warm and sunny during the day (18-26 C).
+Romania has a temperate continental climate with the regular four seasons still largely present.
+Summers (June-August) are hot with 33-38 C degrees, winters (December-Feb) are cold -20-0 Celsius while spring (March-May) and autumn (Sept-Nov) are unpredictable as ever: cold in the mornings and evenings (8-18 C), warm and sunny during the day (18-26 C).
 Average rain, no spontaneous floods or draughts.
-Morning frost in spring, some thunderstorms in the summer, foggy in autumn and snowy and freezing in the winter.
-The best times to visit Romania is between May - September.
-For quick city breaks or day tours from Romanian cities it's ok to visit almost anytime of the year, but the charming Romanian countryside is at its best in when hills and forests turn gold, red and brown during autumn.
+Morning frost in spring, thunderstorms in the summer, foggy in autumn and snowy and freezing in the winter.
+The best time to visit Romania is anytime between early April - end of October.

 The seaside coast of Black Sea is usually perfect from late-June to early-September, with high season in mid-July and August.
 You should book accommodations well in advance as lots of Romanians like spending their summer by the seaside.
 If you’re a winter sports fan you should know that Romania’s sky slopes aren’t very long but the winter resorts of Sinaia, Predeal and Poiana Brasov are 2 hours away from Bucharest and offer the best choices.
 Other smaller sky slopes are in Paltinis, Arieseni, Borsa, Cavnic, Ranca.